tsolomko/SWCompression/README.md

 ### Executing tests locally

-If you want to run tests on your computer, you need to do some additional steps after cloning this repository:
+If you'd like to run tests on your computer, you need to do some additional steps after cloning this repository:

 ```bash
 git submodule update --init --recursive